12rcu/12rcu/README.md

 - Co-founder of Lots of Pixels Studios UG
 - I'm currently a student at the University of Ulm, studying software engineering.
 - My favourite languages are kotlin and typescript at the moment
-- I'm looking for some wotk, so reach out!

 ## 📫 How to reach me: